The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 Waze?
 Eh.
 It tries.

 Some locals swear by it for real-time accident reports.
-But here's the thing – Waze can send you down roads that don't exist anymore or suggest shortcuts through residential neighborhoods where you really shouldn't be driving.
-I've seen rental cars stuck on narrow streets in Kaimuki because Waze told them it was faster.
+And honestly, Waze does react faster to sudden slowdowns because its whole system runs on crowdsourced driver data.
+But here’s the thing – Waze can send you down roads that don’t exist anymore or suggest shortcuts through residential neighborhoods where you really shouldn’t be driving.

 But navigation is only half the battle.
 If you’re planning to hike (and you should), there’s one app that could literally save your life…